The 5 Most Important Things You Need To Know.

 1. Where did they receive their training?

 Make sure your acupuncturist attended a nationally accredited school.
-In states with strict licensing laws, acupuncturists must have completed four years of training and passed rigorous national and state board exams.
-But, in other states, less qualified people may legally practice.
+In states with strict licensing laws (Florida is one of them), acupuncturists must have completed four years of training and passed rigorous national and state board exams, but in other states less qualified people may legally practice.

 3. Are they open on Saturdays?